 - Zigzagged in The Loud House fanfiction The Sad Little Girl.
 Lucy writes a story about a girl named Abigail who seems like a self-insert, but it could just be because Lucy likes that kind of character due to her personality.
 Abigail in the story gets bullied by three girls, then she finds a spell book and gets revenge on them in gruesome ways: she turns the first one's blood into molasses, the second one's intestines into snakes, and the third one's bones into glass.
 Lisa finds the story, reads it, and suspects that Lucy may be being bullied in real life and writing the story as catharsis, but it's left up in the air as to whether that's the case.

-- In Infinity Train: Blossoming Trail, Chloe writes a story about a boy who is chasing after a wish-granting creature who can morph into different items who ends up (accidentally) killing his best friend and then cursed to forever chase after the creature.
-It's a parallel to her feelings about her Childhood Friend Goh leaving her behind to chase after Mew and signals the start of how she never wants to see or hear from him again.
+- In Infinity Train: Blossoming Trail, Chloe Cerise has creative writing as a main hobby, especially pertaining to horror and especially involving the classmates who bully her and the people she believes would never understand or support her real non-Pokémon interests.
+For instance, in the case of her Childhood Friend Goh, she writes a story about a boy who is chasing after a wish-granting creature who can morph into different items who ends up (accidentally) killing his best friend and then cursed to forever chase after the creature.
+It's a parallel to her feelings about Goh leaving her behind to chase after Mew and signals the start of how she never wants to see or hear from him again.
+She later makes it clear that she doesn't actually want the people who bullied and/ or neglected her to actually experience the horrors in her writings, but this hobby is slowly turned against her as the whole of Vermillion City and her family implode under the ramifications of her disappearance.

 - In Labyrinth, Sarah is irritated about once again babysitting her little half-brother Toby, and can't get him to stop crying.
 So she starts telling him a story to try to calm him down - about a beautiful teenage girl whose Wicked Stepmother treated her like a slave and always made her take care of the awful selfish baby.
 This, of course, results in Sarah accidentally invoking the magic phrase which leads to the goblins abducting Toby.